anurag-kqi/MI-7-systems/know_base/process/process.md

    - If an I/O failure occurs for a process, it can be terminated.
 This will not result into proces dying, you will get an ioerror from read/write
    - For example: you are making a call to malloc, and system is running low on memory resources, then malloc might return null.
 And if you are not checking for null value from malloc, and then trying to access it in future, you will have memory violation

 Q12.
-At the starting of a new process, how does child process gets memory structure to continue execution?
+At the starting of a new process, how does child process gets memory structure to continue execution

 Q13.
 How can you differential between code running in parent process and child process? parent process: